 Autumn technically exists, but I'd rather count it as part of summer because @TheTucsonHeat overstays his welcome every single year.
 When autumn approaches, the leaves on this tree in front of the student union would turn red, to remind everyone that the winter they have been missing is coming.

 Winter is the most expected season of the year.
 When it is burning hot in the summer, everyone is talking about what they would do when winter comes.
-It is not as cold as the northern states, so a pair of gloves is probably all you need for winter clothing.
+It is not as cold as the northern states, so a pair of gloves (paid link) is probably all you need for winter clothing.

 Clouds are better in winter: